 When Riley and I first married, we moved into a tiny apartment in the middle of nowhere.
 We loved that little place, but hoped for somewhere that could accommodate out-of-town family and friends and had space to grow our family.
 After over a year of house hunting, we moved into our first home in March of 2016.
 I strongly believe in the importance of homemaking and take great care in cultivating a life-giving, relaxing, peaceful home environment with homemade meals and tidy spaces.
 (I told you I’m old-fashioned!)
 We are slowly making these four walls our own through decorating, furnishing, and organizing–all of my home posts can be found here.

 Back when I started this blog in 2012, I had the pipe dream of making it a full-time gig.
 I did the sensible thing, however, and once I had my college degree, I moved to Austin, Texas to work at a tech company on the marketing team.
 The company went under, the entire marketing department was laid off, and through a series of events and conversations, I was hired as the Preschool Director at a large church in the same city.
 A few years later, Riley and I got engaged and decided that I’d move to his town once we got married, which left me with the question: what am I going to do?
 Deciding together that it was now-or-never, I transitioned to staying at home and working on my blog after we got married.
 It’s been a couple of years since then, and my once-dream has become a reality!
-Through my blog, Blogger Mentorship Program, and Etsy Shop, I’m able to bring in an income comparable to what I made working in a traditional job.
+Through my blog, YouTube channel, Blogger Mentorship Program, and Etsy Shop, I’m able to bring in an income comparable to what I made working in a traditional job.
 My days are full and productive but not busy.
 For more about blogging as a business, click here.

 Marriage is a precious, challenging, beautiful gift and I cherish my relationship with my husband deeply.
-When Riley and I met, we were both more than a little skeptical of spouses being best friends and love lasting through hard times.
+When Riley and I met, we were both a little skeptical of spouses being best friends and love lasting through hard times.
 It’s a blessing to say that both of us believe those truths now.
 We are each other’s best friend, confidant, companion, and encourager.
 The hardships we’ve endured together have drawn us into a deeper, more secure relationship instead of pulling us apart.
 I don’t believe in painting a perfect picture of marriage, but instead openly share what we’re learning and how we’re growing in our marriage here.

 I met Jesus in middle school and my life has never been the same.
 I have found that almost nothing is easier as a Christian, but life feels more colorful, more precious, and more joyful since I stepped into my faith.
 God is transforming my fearful, people-pleasing, insecure heart into a brave, confident, secure one.
 His gentleness and kindness have changed the way I see other people and the way I intend to treat them.
 My husband and I attend a small non-denominational church plant in town; we have fallen in love with the raw authenticity of our motley congregation.
 For posts about my faith, or “soul food” as I call them, click here.